Understanding Turned Taqueté

 I think it's Elvis Costello who said, "Writing about music is like dancing about architecture."

 You could say the same about weaving.
-Writing about weaving is like... dancing about cooking.
-He's making two contradictory points at once, to my thinking: first, that it makes no sense to try to describe what is going on -- and second, that you may be doing something interesting in the attempt!
+Writing about weaving is like... painting about cooking.
+He's making two contradictory points at once, to my thinking: first, that it makes no sense to try to verbalize what is going on -- and second, on the other hand, you may be doing something interesting in the attempt!

 Hence, this blog post.